Creating Pollinator Habitats in Orchards

 Beneficial insects that prey on orchard pests, possibly reducing pesticide use.

 Longer pollination season.

 Improved soil health and less erosion with pollinator plantings.

 The Okanogan Conservation District, with support from the Washington State Department of Agriculture (WSDA Specialty Crop Block Grant, provides planning and financial assistance to fruit growers interested in establishing native pollinator habitats.
 Services are free-of-charge.
-For more information, contact our team member responsible for developing pollinator habitats.

 Articles and Fact Sheets: